aframevr/aframe/docs/components/stats.md

 - **fps**: frames per second, framerate.
 Aim for stable 90 fps with the WebVR 1.0 API.
 - **requestAnimationFrame** (raf): Latency.
 - **Textures**: number of three.js textures in the scene.
-A lower count means less memory is being used and less data is being sent to the GPU.
+A lower count means the scene is using less memory and sending less data to the GPU.
 - **Programs**: number of GLSL shaders in the scene.
 - **Geometries**: number of three.js geometries in the scene.
-A lower count means less memory is being used.
+A lower count means the scene is using less memory.
 - **Vertices**: number of vertices in the scene.
 - **Faces**: number of faces in the scene.
 - **Calls**: number of draw calls on each frame.